Ahmed al-Hasan: Saraya al-Qaem

 Ahmed al-Hasan founded the Riser Brigades in 2015 which fought together with the Iraqi Army against ISIS.
 Ahmed al-Hasan has stated that Riser Brigades were founded to fight ISIS and protect the Shia shrines and not against the government or the Sunni brothers.
 He also asked the members of Saraya al-Qaem to refrain from any armed demonstrations inside the cities unless they coordinate with the security authorities in those cities.

 According to a colonel from the police in Dhi Qar Governorate a number of officers and members of the security forces were within the ranks of Ahmed al-Hasan.

 Declaration of disassociation

-In April 2023, the Najaf office published a declaration of disassociation, to explicitly reannounce that Ahmed al-Hasan and his office are disassociated from the group The Black Banners led by Abdullah Hashem, and the group The Army of Anger led by Razaq al-Jaberi.
+In April 2023, the Najaf office published a declaration of disassociation, to explicitly reannounce that Ahmed al-Hasan allegedly disassociated from the group The Black Banners led by Abdullah Hashem, and the group The Army of Anger led by Razaq al-Jaberi.
 The disassociation from Abdullah Hashem was also announced in 2015, and before that, the disassociation from Razaq al-Jaberi and his group took place in 2014.
 They stated that none of these people have ever met Ahmed al-Hasan.
 Ahmed al-Hasan reposted this declaration on his Facebook account too.